 - Adding stickers to cards.

-Even with slightly more advanced features than Trello, Asana still manages to maintain an uncluttered look.
-Though it took me a bit more time to get accustomed to it, I soon found that Asana’s interface was clean and easy to navigate.
+That said, even with slightly more advanced features than Trello, Asana still manages to maintain an uncluttered look.
+Though it took me more time to get accustomed to it, once I got used to it, I found Asana’s interface easy enough to navigate.

-Both apps offer customizable templates, so you don’t need to spend time starting your projects from scratch.
+Bonus: both apps offer customizable templates, so you don’t need to start any of your projects from scratch if you don’t want to.

 💡 Plaky Pro Tip